 2 bedrooms in house, 2 rustic bunkhouses, plenty of room for tent camping and vehicle camping

-For people without their own means of transportation: to get to the farm-->nearest airport-Myrtle Beach, SC--nearest bus/train station-Dillon, SC.
-If you pay for my gas, I can arrange pick up and travel to the farm ONLY from Myrtle Beach or Dillon--thanks.
+For people without their own means of transportation: to get to the farm-->nearest airport-Myrtle Beach, SC--nearest train station-Dillon, SC, nearest bus station--Whiteville, NC.
+If you pay for my gas, I can arrange pick up and travel to the farm ONLY from Myrtle Beach, Whiteville or Dillon, unless other arrangements have been agreed to beforehand--thanks.

 Downtown Tabor City is about a 15 minute walk from the farm--a few stores and small restaurants, but that is about it, not much to do or see.
 The farm is in a rural area, which means helpers should realize the pace of life is slower and relaxing.
 Walks in the forest, making hand-churned ice cream, sitting in the hammock chairs on the upstairs veranda, lazy afternoon naps, campfires & 'smores in the evening, shooting lessons, movie marathons are some of the recreational activities after work.

 There are books, DVDs, games, music & conversation for entertainment.
 I try to plan outings to show helpers the region around the farm.
 Just don't expect shopping trips/guided tours every afternoon, or wild parties every evening.
 I speak English and Geordie.

 I have recently quit smoking tobacco.
 So, consult with me about tobacco use while on the farm.
 No cigars/blunts in house.